 A step is a configurable function that acquires, generates, analyzes, loads, or stores signals.
 Steps process input signals and produce output signals.
-You can configure the operation of a step in SignalExpress by specifying values in the Step Setup dialog box, or configuration view, for that step.
+You can configure the operation of a step in NI SignalExpress Tektronix Edition by specifying values in the Step Setup dialog box for that step.
 While a project runs, you can modify the configuration of steps to view immediate feedback on the changes and adjust the measurements until you achieve the results you need.

-Complete the following steps to configure the Distortion step and the Amplitude and Levels step.
+Complete the following steps to configure the Distortion and Amplitude and Levels steps:

 1. Double-click the Distortion step in the Project View.
-The Step Setup dialog box for the Distortion step appears, as shown in Figure 3-3.
-If the Step Setup dialog box is docked, click the Dock button, shown at left, on the toolbar to undock the dialog box.
+The Step Setup dialog box for the Distortion step appears, as shown in Figure 4-3.
+If the Step Setup dialog box is docked, click the Dock button, shown at left, on the toolbar to undock the Step Setup dialog box.

-Figure 3-3.
+Figure 4-3.
 Distortion Step Setup Dialog Box

 On the Configuration tab, the settings indicate that the Distortion step receives a time-domain waveform signal as an input, performs a power spectrum on the signal to convert it to the frequency domain, and computes the total harmonic distortion (THD) and fundamental frequency of the signal.
-The step generates three measurements as outputs-the spectrum, the THD, and the fundamental frequency of the original time-domain waveform input.
+The Distortion step generates the following three measurements as outputs: the spectrum, the THD, and the fundamental frequency of the original time-domain waveform input.

-- 2. If the context help does not appear on the right side of the Step Setup dialog box, click the Show Help button, shown at left, to display complete reference information about the step.
-The upper half of the context help displays information about the step, and the lower half of the context help displays information about an object when you move the cursor over the object. - 3.
-On the Configuration tab, select Fundamental Tone from the Export signals (THD) pull-down menu.
+2. If the context help does not appear on the right side of the Step Setup dialog box, click the Show Help button, shown at left, to display complete reference information about the step.

+The upper half of the context help displays information about the step, and the lower half of the context help displays information about an object when you hover over the object.

+- 3. On the Configuration tab, select Fundamental Tone from the Export signals (THD) pull-down menu.
 The operation of the step changes from displaying the frequency-domain spectrum of the entire input signal to displaying only the frequency spectrum of the fundamental tone of the input signal.
-The signals in the top half of the Step Setup dialog box update to reflect the change you made.

-4. Select Harmonics Only from the Export signals (THD) pull-down menu.
+The signals in the top half of the Step Setup dialog box update to reflect the change you made. - 4.
+Select Harmonics Only from the Export signals (THD) pull-down menu.
 The step changes to export only the spectrum of the harmonic signals from the input signal.
-Both the output signal of the Distortion step and the graph on the Data View update to reflect the change you made.

-- 5. Click the Amplitude and Levels step in the Project View. - The Step Setup dialog box changes from displaying the configuration of the Distortion step to displaying the configuration of the Amplitude and Levels step. - 6.
-Click the Input/Output tab to display the list of possible inputs and outputs for this step, as shown in Figure 3-4.
+Both the output signal of the Distortion step and the graph in the Data View update to reflect the change you made. - 5.
+Click the Amplitude and Levels step in the Project View.
+The Step Setup dialog box changes from displaying the configuration of the Distortion step to displaying the configuration of the Amplitude and Levels step. - 6.
+Click the Input/Output tab to display the list of possible inputs and outputs for this step, as shown in Figure 4-4.

-Figure 3-4.
-Amplitude and Levels Step Setup Dialog Box

 7. Place checkmarks in the Export +peak value, Export -peak value, and Export peak-peak value checkboxes to configure the Amplitude and Levels step to return three additional measurements.

-Three additional outputs appear in the Project View.
+Three additional outputs are now visible in the Project View.